 If you were born outside Australia, your celebrant can use your non-Australian passport to establish your date and place of birth and your identity.
 If you were born outside Australia, but don’t have a birth certificate, but do have an Australian passport that is sufficient to establish your date and place of birth, too.

-“If you do have a non–Australian birth certificate, ensure you have an official English translation to hand to your celebrant,” adds David who is already taking enquiries/bookings well into 2017.
+“If you do have a non–Australian birth certificate, ensure you have an official English translation to hand to your celebrant,” adds David who books out up to two years in advance.
 “If you do not possess a birth certificate or a non-Australian passport because you are a refugee etc, your marriage celebrant will help you find other ways of resolving these situations.”